 Best Area to Stay in London: At A Glance

-It’s difficult to say what the best area to stay in London is.
-A lot of tourists end up staying in Central London, particularly for their first time.
+The best area to stay in London is Central London, particularly if you are a first-time visitor.
 This is because Central London is where most of London’s tourist attractions and best restaurants are located.

 Day or night, there’s always a play to see, music to hear and something to keep you occupied.

-I think that the West End is the best area to stay in London for first time visitors as it offers the London experience.
+I think that the West End is the best area to stay in London for first time visitors and, of course, where to stay in London for theatre, as it offers the London experience.

 Prepare yourself for London at its most exuberant and you won’t be disappointed.